nickyiliwang0000/h/css/image-formats-and-svg.md

 Introduced by a group called the [Responsive Images Community Group](https://responsiveimages.org/), the `<picture>` element was designed to allow developers to art direct their pages!

-The `<picture>` element internally defines many different sources.
-These sources have breakpoints that designate which image is loaded at which breakpoint.
-This prevents wasted bandwidth if you have a really large image for desktop, but need a smaller one for mobile.
-At the same time, when you specify the resolutions of images, you can change the cropping or orientation.
+The `<picture>` element can internally define multiple image sources.
+Usually, these images differ in size, resolution, and/or orientation.
+These sources have breakpoints that designate when each image should be loaded.
+Smaller (size, resolution) files can be loaded on smaller screens and larger ones can be loaded on larger screens.
+This prevents wasted bandwidth and gives a developer lots of control over the art direction of their images.

-> The most important thing about the `<picture>` element is that **it allows you to load different versions of the image for different screen sizes.**
+Use the `<picture>` element when you have images of different sizes, resolutions, or orientations (or any combination of those) that **are considered content**.

 ### Syntax for the `picture` element